Norwegian Wood

 there, some of them for years, and we deliver.
 It's a good business,

-more than enough to support a family of four; no debts, two daughters
+more than enough to support a family of four; no debts, two

 in college, but that's it.
 Nothing to spare for extras.
-They should never
+They should

 have sent me to a school like that.
 It was a recipe for heartache.
-I had
+I

 to listen to them grumble to me every time the school asked for a

-contribution, and I was always scared to death I'd run out of money if
+contribution, and I was always scared to death I'd run out of money

 I went out with my school friends and they wanted to eat somewhere